adamzaninovich/day_tweeter/README.md

 ## Features

 ### Done

 * user signs in with twitter account
 * user can submit tweets
+* tweets can be published manually

 ### First Iteration

-* tweets can be published manually
-* tweets can be disabled and they will be skipped
+* user can pause entire system (save in user model?)
 * user can set start and stop times
 * tweets will be spread out between start and stop times
 * system will submit tweets to twitter
+* tweets can be disabled and they will be skipped

 ### Second Iteration